kylestetz/AudioKeys/README.md

 #### Bring your own sound.

-Use AudioKeys to power the QWERTY keyboard in your next Web Audio project.
+Use AudioKeys to power the typing keyboard in your next Web Audio project.
 AudioKeys provides **intelligent handling of key events**, giving you key up and key down events that you can use to trigger your sounds.

 AudioKeys provides **configurable polyphony**— if you're making a monophonic synth, choose from the common note priorities "last note", "first note", "highest note", or "lowest note".
 It also handles odd situations like switching tabs— AudioKeys fires a note off event when your browser window goes out of focus.